1. Why use this guide?

 The National Archives, Kew, Richmond, Surrey TW9 4DU

-Although the indexes to the NRA do include references to locally deposited public records which have strayed from official custody, comprehensive information about public records will not be found in the NRA, so the best place to start is using Discovery, our catalogue.
 Records of successive works departments are held at The National Archives under the series WORK.
 Also held here are the records of the architects departments of many government bodies, such as the Education Department, Local Government Board and the Poor Law Commission.

 Maps, plans and architectural drawings are scattered throughout many different series of records; see Maps and Plans in The National Archives 1.
 British Isles c1410-1860 (HMSO 1967).

 Two major national and international resources based in London have entered into a joint initiative: the V&A + RIBA Architecture Partnership brings together in a single location the drawings and archives collections of the Royal Institute of British Architects and the architectural drawings and photographs in the collections of the Victoria and Albert (V&A) Museum.
-From November 2004 these collections are accessible through the appropriate study rooms in the Henry Cole Wing of the V&A. The collections contain material likely to be of interest to researchers studying particular buildings or architects, whether in the public or private sector, from the Renaissance to the present day.
+From November 2004 these collections have been accessible through the appropriate study rooms in the Henry Cole Wing of the V&A. The collections contain material likely to be of interest to researchers studying particular buildings or architects, whether in the public or private sector, from the Renaissance to the present day.
 Access is free, but appoitments are required.

 The location and postal address are: